What is a convulsion/seizure?

 Depending on your Vet’s diagnosis after the convulsion/seizure or underlying cause(s), medication could be prescribed or a special dietary management such as foods high in protein and fat.

-Management & Treatment of a convulsion/seizure?
+Management and treatment of a convulsion/seizure

 Follow your Vet’s prescription based on the diagnosis to treat the underlying condition.
 However, these are the common treatments for the symptoms of seizures:

-- Treating with Primidone (common brand Mysoline): Primidone is a human drug and a common anticonvulsant which works by decreasing nerve impulses in the nervous system, which helps to reduce seizures.
+- Treating with Primidone (common brand Mysoline): Primidone is a human drug and a common anticonvulsant that works by decreasing nerve impulses in the nervous system, which helps to reduce seizures.
 It is used for long-term control of convulsions, seizures, and epilepsy in dogs including from infectious neuropathies such as viral encephalitis and distemper.
-All any-convulsants cause a degree of drowsiness in the dog.
+Anti-convulsants cause a degree of drowsiness in the dog.
 The usual dose will be 500mg per day for a 40kg dog in 2 divided doses.
 When on Primidone do not stop or miss doses to prevent seizures from recurring.

 - Treatment with Prolepsy (proprietary brand): Prolpesy is a common tonic formulation recommended by vets for long-term support in case of seizures from an infectious or non-infectious origin.
-However, Prolepsy has no GABA enhancers and is made of organic minerals and synthetic vitamins to support the nervous systems and is said to relieve stress after seizers.
+However, Prolepsy has no GABA enhancers and is made of organic minerals and synthetic vitamins to support the nervous systems and is said to relieve stress after seizures.